cryptomator/winfsp-uninstaller/README.md

       >
         <CommandLine Condition="WixBundleUILevel &lt;= 3" InstallArgument="-q" />
         <!-- XML allows line breaks in attributes, hence keep the line breaks -->
         <CommandLine Condition="WixBundleUILevel &gt; 3" InstallArgument="-t &quot;MyApp Installer&quot; -m &quot;MyApp requires a newer version of the WinFsp driver.
-The installer will now uninstall WinFsp, reboot, and afterwards proceed with this installation.
+The installer will now uninstall WinFsp, possibly reboot, and afterwards proceed with this installation.

 Do you want to continue?&quot;" />
         <ExitCode Behavior="success" Value="0"/>